 Gardening type products e.g. raised beds, greenhouses polytunnels, henhouses, beehives

-The procedure for making application is as follows:
+The procedure for making a grant application is as follows:

 - Obtain a quote or price for work or items